Register of New Zealand

 Ill-health clouded his latter years.

-Moderator of the General Assembly 1909;
+Moderator of the General Assembly of the Presbyterian Church of New Zealand 1909;

 ‘A distinguished preacher, an outstanding theological scholar and a wise ecclesiastic...